SoumyaDarshanPadhy/Todo/README.md

 # Todo
-A simple Todo App using Node JS &amp; Express Js
+A simple Todo App using Node JS, Express Js &amp; MongoDB Any one can add the tasks and can delete the existing tasks afterwards whenever required.